sagemath/sagewiki_to_gh-2022-10-10/days22/cremona.md

 Finding all elliptic curves with good reduction outside a finite set S of primes, over number fields.
 The theory, is based on my paper on the subject (see below) which reduces the problem to finding all ''S''-integral points on elliptic curves over number fields, together with some algebraic number theory.
 The project would be to implement this in Sage, over number fields.
 Over '''Q''', I have already done this, using the ''S''-integral points functions implemented two summers ago.
 I also have a partial implementation over number fields in Magma.
 Over number fields there will be other challenges, and this is likely to spill over into more general computation of Mordell-Weil groups of elliptic curves over number fields.

+As a rather specific special case, we could try to find as many examples as possible of elliptic curves with everywhere good reduction (EGR), over quadratic (and higher degree) number fields.
+There is some relevant theory here, but in most cases the theory says nothing useful.
+As a very explicit example,  my colleague Lassina Dembele would be very happy if we could find for him an elliptic curve with EGR over $\mathbb{Q}(\sqrt{929})$!
+I have been trying my hand at that without success.
+(We managed 853 and 997.)

 === Suggested preliminary reading ===